QuickBooks Blog

 • Impact: How important is it to your business?

 This helps you focus on tasks that are both time-consuming and valuable.
-AI is most useful where it can save time and improve results.
+AI is most useful when it saves time and improves results.

 note icon

-Look for tasks that are high-effort but low-value.
+Look for high-effort, low-value tasks.
 These are perfect candidates for AI—like sorting emails or updating spreadsheets.

 4. Prioritize the top tasks